ShamylZakariya/Platformer/NOTES.md

 CURRENTLY:
-    - Add fireball sprite entity
+    - fireball needs collision detection against map
+    - firebrand needs to show "shooot" sprites when firing (what's the timing for that sprite)
+        - is there a shoot while flying? yes?

 TODO:
-    - Simplify
     - Then start adding enemies?

 BUGS: